3 Days in Stockholm: The Ultimate Stockholm Itinerary

 While you wouldnโt expect Stockholm City Hall to be one of the most spectacular places to visit in Stockholmโฆ it is!

-Entry is permitted via a guided 45-minute tour that shows you through many rooms, including the Blue Hall, the Council Chamber, and the Gallery of the Prince.
-Along the way, youโll learn a plethora of information about Stockholm, its politics, and its history.
+Entry is permitted via a guided 45-minute tour that shows you through the Blue Hall, Council Chamber, and Gallery of the Prince.
+Along the way, youโll learn about Stockholm’, its politics, and its history’s history and political system.

-My favorite part is the iconic Golden Hall.
-The walls dazzle with more than 18 million gold mosaic tiles.
-I canโt even begin to imagine how much this room is worth, but itโs truly amazing!
+My favorite part is the dazzling Golden Hall, covered in more than 18 million gold mosaic tiles.

 Other than Swedish meatballs, what do you know about Swedish food?
 My guess is, not much!
 In that case, I highly recommend booking this Nordic Food Walk of Stockholm.

-I absolutely love Swedish cuisine – and the feeling has only grown stronger since going on this Nordic Food Walk!
+I love Swedish cuisine – and the feeling has only grown stronger since going on this tour.

 So what did I eat during my Nordic Food Walk of Stockholm?